-We believe that our existing cash, cash equivalents and cash flows from operations, combined with availability under our ABL Facility, will be sufficient to meet our presently anticipated future cash needs for at least the next twelve months.
+We believe that our existing cash and cash equivalents and cash flows from operations, combined with availability under our ABL Facility, will be sufficient to meet our presently anticipated future cash needs for at least the next twelve months.
 We may also pursue strategic acquisition or divestiture opportunities, which may impact our future cash requirements.
 We may, from time to time, increase borrowings under our ABL Facility to meet our future cash needs.
-As of March 31, 2024, we had cash and cash equivalents of \$103.1 million and availability of \$70.2 million under our ABL Facility, after giving effect to \$4.0 million of outstanding letters of credit, for a total available liquidity of \$173.3 million.
-We did not have any revolving credit facility borrowings as of March 31, 2024.
-As of March 31, 2024, we were in compliance with all covenants under our debt agreements.
+As of March 31, 2025, we had cash and cash equivalents of \$127.5 million and availability of \$73.6 million under our ABL Facility, after giving effect to \$3.3 million of outstanding letters of credit, for a total available liquidity of \$201.1 million.
+We did not have any revolving credit facility borrowings as of March 31, 2025.
+As of March 31, 2025, we were in compliance with all covenants under our debt agreements.

-Our ABL Facility has one financial covenant with two ratios to maintain.
-The first ratio compares the total ABL availability against a threshold: the greater of 10% of the line cap (which is defined as the lesser of our revolving loan commitments and the value of our assets) or \$20.0 million.
-The greater of this threshold cannot be greater than the total availability of the ABL Facility.
-The second ratio compares the ABL Facility availability of the U.S. revolving credit facility against a \$15.0 million threshold.
-As of March 31, 2024, we were in compliance with the financial covenant under the ABL Facility.
+Prior to April 10, 2025, our ABL Facility had one financial covenant with two ratios to maintain.
+The first ratio compared the total ABL availability against a threshold: the greater of 10% of the line cap (which was defined as the lesser of our revolving loan commitments and the value of our assets) or \$10.0 million.
+The greater of this threshold could not be greater than the total availability of the ABL Facility.
+The second ratio compared the ABL Facility availability of the U.S. revolving credit facility against a \$7.5 million threshold.
+As of March 31, 2025, we were in compliance with the financial covenant under the ABL Facility.
+On April 10, 2025, we amended the ABL Facility to, among other things, reallocate all European revolving loan commitments thereunder as U.S. revolving loan commitments.
+As a result of the amendment, on and after April 10, 2025, the U.S. revolving credit facility comprises all availability of the ABL Facility, and we are only required to comply with the first ratio described above.

-The 2021 Term Loan Facility and the ABL Facility contain various restrictive covenants.
-Each limits the ability of the Company and its restricted subsidiaries to incur certain indebtedness or liens, merge, consolidate or liquidate, dispose of certain property, make investments or declare or pay dividends, make optional payments, modify certain debt instruments, enter into certain transactions with affiliates, enter into certain sales and leasebacks, and certain other non-financial restrictive covenants.
+The 2025 Term Loan Facility and the ABL Facility contain various restrictive covenants.
+Each limits the ability of the Company and its restricted subsidiaries to incur certain indebtedness or liens, merge, consolidate or liquidate, dispose of certain property, make investments or declare or pay dividends, make optional payments, modify certain debt instruments, enter into certain transactions with affiliates, enter into certain sales and leasebacks and certain other non-financial restrictive covenants.
 During such time, the Company is required to maintain a fixed-charge coverage ratio of at least 1.0 to 1.0.
-The Company was in compliance with all debt covenants under the 2021 Term Loan Facility and the ABL Facility as of March 31, 2024.
+The Company was in compliance with all debt covenants under the 2025 Term Loan Facility and the ABL Facility as of March 31, 2025.

-Included in our cash and cash equivalents balance as of March 31, 2024 was \$11.4 million of cash and cash equivalents in foreign jurisdictions.
+Included in our cash and cash equivalents balance as of March 31, 2025 was \$6.4 million of cash and cash equivalents in foreign jurisdictions.
 Depending on foreign cash balances, we have certain flexibility to repatriate funds should the need arise.
 Should the need arise, we would repatriate the funds in the most tax efficient manner from those subsidiaries.
 Repatriation of foreign cash is generally not subject to U.S. federal income taxes at the time of cash distribution.
 However, foreign earnings may still be taxed for state income tax purposes, as well as subject to certain foreign withholding tax obligations, when cash amounts are distributed back to the U.S.